-Included in the Serious Offender population, in addition to inmates convicted of NSW offences by NSW Courts, are inmates convicted in NSW of federal offences and who come within the definition of Serious Offender.
+Included in the Serious Offender population, in addition to inmates convicted in NSW of federal offences or transferees from other jurisdictions and who come within the definition of Serious Offender.

-As at 31 December 2021 there were:
+As at 31 December 2022 there were:

-- 91 Serious Offenders serving Commonwealth sentences. - 11 Serious Offenders serving sentences imposed in other jurisdictions, who have transferred to NSW custody.
+- 90 Serious Offenders serving Commonwealth sentences. - 12 Serious Offenders serving sentences imposed in other jurisdictions, who have transferred to NSW custody.

-The number of inmates serving non-NSW imposed sentences represents 10.8% of all Serious Offenders.
+The number of inmates serving non-NSW imposed sentences represents 11.1% of all Serious Offenders.